Florida Democrats choose Rep. Crist to challenge DeSantis

 Associated Press

-MIAMI (AP) — U.S. Rep. Charlie Crist won the Democratic nomination for governor in Florida on Tuesday, putting him in position to challenge Gov. Ron DeSantis this fall in a campaign that the Republican incumbent is eyeing as the first step toward a potential White House run.
+MIAMI (AP) — U.S. Rep. Charlie Crist won the Democratic nomination for governor in Florida, setting him up to challenge Gov. Ron DeSantis this fall in a campaign that the Republican incumbent sees as the first step toward a potential White House run.

-U.S. Rep. Val Demings seized the Democratic nomination to challenge Republican Sen. Marco Rubio this fall.
-Demings, a former police chief and a prodigious political fundraiser, has a chance to become Florida’s first Black female senator.

-In selecting Crist in the race for governor, Florida Democrats sided with a candidate backed by many in the party’s establishment who viewed him as the safest choice, even after he lost his previous two statewide elections.
-The 66-year-old already served one term as a Republican governor more than a decade ago before becoming a Democrat.
-His moderate stances could appeal to voters in Florida’s teeming suburbs as Democrats seek to reverse a losing pattern in a state that was recently seen as a perennial political battleground.
+In selecting Crist on Tuesday, Florida Democrats sided with a candidate backed by many in the party’s establishment who viewed him as the safest choice, even after he lost his previous two statewide elections.
+The 66-year-old moderate, who served as Florida’s Republican governor a decade ago, hopes to appeal to voters in Florida’s teeming suburbs as Democrats seek to reverse a losing pattern in a state that was recently seen as a perennial political battleground.

-Crist defeated Nikki Fried, the state agriculture commissioner.
-She staked out a more progressive campaign and was particularly vocal in defending abortion and LGBTQ rights.
-The 44-year-old cast herself as “something new” and hoped to become Florida’s first female governor.
-In a sign of the party’s meager standing in Florida, she’s currently the only Democrat holding statewide office.

-But the race ultimately centered on the political future of DeSantis, who emerged from a narrow victory four years ago to become one of the most prominent figures in GOP politics.
-His hands-off approach to the pandemic and eagerness to lean into divides over race, gender and LGBTQ rights have resonated with many Republican voters who see DeSantis as a natural heir to former President Donald Trump.
+DeSantis won his first election by less than half a percentage point but soon became one of the most prominent figures in GOP politics.
+His hands-off approach to the coronavirus pandemic and eagerness to lean into divides over race, gender and LGBTQ rights have resonated with many Republican voters who see DeSantis as a natural heir to former President Donald Trump.

-DeSantis’ reelection effort is widely assumed to be a precursor to a presidential run in 2024, adding to a sense of urgency among Democrats to blunt his rise now.

 The Florida contest concludes the busiest stretch of primaries this year, which featured contests in 18 states over just 22 days.
 In that span, Republicans from Arizona to Alaska have supported contenders who embraced Trump’s lies that the 2020 election was stolen, an assertion roundly rejected by elections officials, the former president’s attorney general and judges he appointed.